Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 A student account is a bank account that lets you manage your money day-to-day.
 So, in many ways, it’s not that different from a regular current account.
 Both accounts will give you a debit card and you can make and receive payments, including via direct debits and standing orders.

 However, a student bank account is set up to help you with student life.
 Such accounts will offer some handy benefits and extras.
-Ultimately, it’s in a bank’s interest to tempt students as they see it as a chance to sign up new customers for life.
+Ultimately, it’s in a bank’s interest to tempt students as it is seen as a chance to sign up new customers for life.

 Bank of Ireland Student Accounts